quintel/documentation/modules/etlocal/README.md

 5. A user needs to be able to change a value of a dataset
 6. A user needs to be able to deliver proof for a change of a value
 7. A user needs to be able to review a change
+8. The editors of an edit to a value need to have a vote on that change
+9. An edit needs to be automatically applied/rejected (based on vote) within a certain time-frame
-8. A user needs to be able to edit his own change
+10. A user needs to be able to edit his own change (for a limited period of time)
-9. A user needs to export the dataset to ETSource
+11. A user needs to export the dataset to ETSource
-10. A user needs to be able to destroy a dataset
+12. A user needs to be able to destroy a dataset
+13. A user needs to be able to see the history and past sources of each change.

 ### Technical